polyaxon/polyaxon/docs/sources/libs/utils.md

 ```

-Extracts batch length of predictions.
+Extracts batch length of values.

 ----